Is there an on-campus housing requirement?

 Incoming students will be distributed to an RC and will live in their RC for two years.
 Each RC will house students from across campus representing all SMU colleges and schools.
 Specific RCs cannot be requested.

 Can I choose my roommate?
 How about suitemates?

 Students are able to request a specific roommate.
 Roommate requests must be mutual to be granted.
 Deadline for requests is June 1.
 Requests without an ID number cannot be processed.
 Requests received after June 1 are not guaranteed.

 Incoming new students may not request suitemates.
-Residents returning for the next academic year may sign up with suitemates during the reapplication process held in March.
+Residents who live in suite style buildings and are returning for the next academic year may sign up with suitemates during the reapplication process held in March.

 Can I request a single room?

 You may request a single room when applying for housing.
 There are usually only a few single rooms available for new residents.

 Transfer students who are under 20 years of age when they begin at SMU are required to live on-campus for their first year, and are guaranteed housing the first year.

 The Residential Commons (RC) model is an academic living-learning concept that has its roots in the residential college system of Oxford University and Cambridge University in England.
 American universities (including Harvard, Duke and Vanderbilt) have developed similar models.
 It also refers to what we call the residence halls at SMU.
 The Residential Commons at SMU will be unique to our campus.
 Students live in their RC for two years and call their RC “home” for their college career, even after moving off-campus.
 SMU is committed to making the RC experience a lifelong influence.